Est. 1959 Intermediate

 The Name Behind the Language

-Grace Hopper insisted that COBOL be readable by business managers, not just programmers.
-This philosophy shaped every aspect of the language: verbose keywords (ADD, SUBTRACT, MULTIPLY), sentence-like syntax, and extensive commenting capabilities.
+The CODASYL committee insisted that COBOL be readable by business managers, not just programmers.
+This philosophy, championed by Grace Hopper, shaped every aspect of the language: verbose keywords (ADD, SUBTRACT, MULTIPLY), sentence-like syntax, and extensive commenting capabilities.

 Why COBOL Still Matters